FineStack/arch-lamp/README.md

   * Run start.sh by 'sh start.sh'.
   * Follow the instructions CAREFULLY.

+Note: - This project was created for my own needs.
+You can use this project as it is or you can modify the script as you want.

 Note: - This script collects NO data, so you can enter your email address fearlessly.